 Dubrovnik City Walls

-The impressive walls enclosing the ancient city of Dubrovnik were laid out in the 13th century and became an ongoing work for almost two centuries.
-They are among the finest in the world and are the city's main attraction.
-The fortified walls are up to 10 feet (3m) thick on the sea side, and at least twice as thick on the land side to guard against invasion by the Turks in the 15th century.
-They reach 82 feet (25m) in height.
-Visitors can access the walls via a steep stone stairway and once ascended they will be rewarded with superb views over the old city and out to sea.
-A walk around the old city from this fascinating vantage point is a must for visitors to Dubrovnik; in fact, it is a good way to begin your sightseeing of the city.
-The detached Lovrjenac Fort to the west of the old city stood guard against both land and sea invasion and is also worth a visit for its superb views.
+The impressive walls enclosing the ancient city of Dubrovnik were laid out in the 13th century and became an ongoing project for almost two hundred years.
+The fortified walls are up to 10 feet (3m) thick on the sea side and at least twice as thick on the land side, reaching up to 82 feet (25m) in height.
+Visitors access the walls via a steep stone stairway and once they reach the top they'll be rewarded with astonishing vistas.
+A walk around the old city from this fascinating vantage point is a must for visitors to Dubrovnik.
+The detached sentinel of Lovrijenac Fort to the west of the old city is also worth a visit.